Our Stories

 These certifications ensure that a defined amount of circular or bio-based feedstock is used in our production sites in place of fossil feedstocks and that they are correctly attributed to the certified products.

-Biomass Balanced and ChemCycled® products can help our customers meet their circularity and greenhouse gas emission reduction goals.
+Our Biomass Balanced products provide our customers products with a reduced carbon footprint.
+Our ChemCycled® products are a solution for customers who want to make a contribution to plastics circularity by ensuring carbon is kept in the loop.
 As Paul Bropleh III, Sustainability Manager for BASF Care Chemicals, explains, “Mass balance ensures sustainability through transparency.
 Guidelines, certifications, and tools provided by organizations and industry initiatives support companies in implementing mass balance systems.
 While challenges exist, such as standardized methodologies and collaboration among stakeholders, the positive environmental and social impacts are driving its acceptance.”

 Certified sites